Gordon999/Pi-MP3_Player/README.md

 New features

+- support for Pi-DAC pro added.

-- cutdown = 6 added:
+- cutdown = 6 added:-

 - Lists 10 album / playlist tracks, which can be clicked on to play.